ssk-d/fireflutter/README.md

 - Admin Site

   - Of course most apps need admin feature that works outside of the app.
 And that should be a desktop version of website since there are so much contents to view in a single page.
-  - Unfortunately, Flutter web is not ready for production, so we have chosen `Vuejs + Ionic` to build admin site to manage users, posts, photos and other resources in Firebase.
+  - Unfortunately, Flutter web is not ready for production, so we have chosen `Vuejs` to build admin site to manage users, posts, photos and other resources in Firebase.
   - Github repository: [https://github.com/thruthesky/fireflutter-admin](https://github.com/thruthesky/fireflutter-admin)

 - Fully Customizable